 - SAT, PSAT (if you have not yet taken the SAT), ACT, ASVAB, AP, or CLEP test scores

 Process time is one to three business days.
+Notification of the completion of your request will be sent to your LCC email.

 If you do not have access to a copy of your high school transcript or grade report, go to the Parchment website.
 On the final form waive the FERPA statement and check the box to authorize a copy to be stored in your account.